facebookresearch/open-eqa/data/README.md

 **Step 1:** Download [ScanNet](http://www.scan-net.org) by following the instructions [here](https://github.com/ScanNet/ScanNet#scannet-data).

-Place the data in `data/raw/scannet` folder.
+Place the data in `data/raw/scannet`.
 Afterwards, your top-level directory should look like this:

 ```text
 |- data